SurveyMonkey/public_api_docs/includes/_overview.md

 ###Send an Email Invitation Message

-<aside class="notice"><strong>NOTE for Public Apps</strong>: Special restrictions apply for users on the Basic Plan including the <a href="http://help.surveymonkey.com/articles/en_US/kb/Sender-Email-Address">requirement to verify the Sender Email Address for a Collector</a> and <a href="http://help.surveymonkey.com/articles/en_US/kb/Is-there-a-limit-on-the-number-of-emails-I-can-send">Message Sending Limits</a></aside>

-The following example takes you through creating an email invitation collector and sending it to a list of recipients.
+The following example takes you through creating an Email Invitation Collector and sending it to a list of recipients.

  1. Fetch the first 1,000 surveys in a SurveyMonkey account with a GET [/surveys](#surveys).
 This call returns a list resource containing survey ids.
  2. Using a survey id from the previous call, create a collector of type `email` by making a POST to [/surveys/{id}/collectors](#surveys-id-collectors).
  3. Create and format an email message with a POST to [/collectors/{id}/messages](#collectors-id-messages).
- 4. Upload recipients to recieve the message with a POST to [/collectors/{id}/messages/{id}/recipients/bulk](#collectors-id-messages-id-recipients-bulk).
+ 4. Upload recipients to receive the message with a POST to [/collectors/{id}/messages/{id}/recipients/bulk](#collectors-id-messages-id-recipients-bulk).
  5. Send your message with a POST to [/collectors/{id}/messages/{id}/send](#collectors-id-messages-id-send).

 ##Pagination